coldfusion39/VertXploit/README.md

 `./vertXploit.py -a download -i 10.1.10.5`

+### Dump ###
+After downloading the 'IdentDB' and 'AccessDB' databases from a VertX controller, using the the `-a download` argument, run vertXploit `-a dump` to dump the contents of the databases.

+Example:

+`./vertXploit.py -a dump`

 ### Raw ###
 Arbitrary Linux commands can be executed on a VertX access control system by using the `-raw COMMAND` argument.
 Depending on the command being sent, the controller may not be able to execute the command because it is not installed (i.e. Python, PERL, ruby, etc).
 As a simple proof of concept, the Linux 'ping' command seems to work on all VertX models tested.

 Example:

 `./vertXploit.py -raw 'ping -c 5 10.1.10.39' -i 10.1.10.5`

-## VertXparse Usage ##
-After downloading the VertX 'IdentDB' and 'AccessDB', but using the the `-a download` argument, run vertXparse to dump the contents of the databases.

-Example:

-`./vertXparse.py`

 ## Command Injection ##